FaR-Team/patch-notes/_posts/2024-12-18-Since-December-18th.md

 + Refactored the sound system.
 + Changed the water shader a bunch.
 + Changed the compression of the project to avoid weird looking models.
++ Changed how the shovel works, now you can actually get rid of dirt by using it.
 + Modified HurryPotter command.
 + Modified DeleteSavve Command.
 + Modified the debug menu interface.